 Frequently asked questions

-I don’t recommend making this recipe with any substitutions, and that includes the tapioca flour.
-However, if you can’t find it, you can try using cornstarch or cassava starch instead.
+I don’t recommend making this recipe with any substitutions, and that includes the tapioca flour which gives pão de queijo that signature chewy consistency.

 Don’t panic if the bread is gooey or gummy in the middle!
-Making Brazilian cheese bread with tapioca flour means both the dough and baked bread will be a little sticky, gummy, and chewy (in the best way).
+This is what makes Brazilian cheese bread so authentic and delicious!

 Ingredients